stijn-dejongh/lovecraft_public_domain/raw_converts/wid.md

 the side of Dark Mountain) than I dare tell you now.
 And I have overheard voices in the woods at certain points that I will not even begin to describe on paper.

-  At one place I heard them so much that I took a phonograph there&mdash;with a dictaphone attachment and wax blank&mdash;and I shall try to arrange to have you hear the record I got.
+  At one place I heard them so much that I took a phonograph there--with a dictaphone attachment and wax blank--and I shall try to arrange to have you hear the record I got.
 I have run it on the machine for some of the old people up here, and one of the voices had nearly scared them paralysed by reason of its likeness to a certain voice (that buzzing voice in the woods which Davenport mentions) that their grandmothers have told about and mimicked for them.
-I know what most people think of a man who tells about &ldquo;hearing voices&rdquo;&mdash;but before you draw conclusions just listen to this record and ask some of the older backwoods people what they think of it.
+I know what most people think of a man who tells about  "hearing voices "--but before you draw conclusions just listen to this record and ask some of the older backwoods people what they think of it.
 If you can account for it normally, very well; but there must be something behind it.
 Ex nihilo nihil fit,   you know.